Management Groups

 The following roles can add Users and Groups, Roles, Management Groups, Assignments, and Delegation:

-• Full Administrator.
+• Full Administrator

 • Group Administrator: Cannot create roles unless they are delegated.

-Refer to the Roles.
+Refer to Roles.

 Management Group safeguards

 1E has implemented safeguarding measures for Management Groups to ensure users are aware of the impact of any changes they make.
-Users have visibility into the total number of assignments, engagements, and policies associated with a Management Group and its subgroups.
+Users have visibility of the total number of assignments, engagements, and policies associated with a Management Group and its subgroups.

 • Admins will see an alert that they cannot make or save a change while a Management Group is used by another admin.
 Admins are emailed details about who is using that Management Group.